Skip to main content

 Uninsured Motorist Insurance (UM)

-- Lost wages if you have to miss work
+• Lost wages if you must miss work

 Underinsured Motorist Insurance (UIM)

-- Lost wages if you have to miss work
+• Lost wages if you must miss work

 Uninsured Motorist Property Damage Insurance (UMPD)

-Not every state offers UMPD coverage.
-Talk to your independent agent to see if it’s available where you live.
+Not every state offers UMPD coverage so make sure to understand if it’s available where you do business.

 Do I Need Uninsured Motorist Coverage?

 In most cases, uninsured motorist coverage is offered as an optional protection.
-But, there could be situations – like living in a certain state or driving a financed car – where you may be required to have uninsured or underinsured motorist coverage in place.
+But, there could be situations where you may be required to have uninsured or underinsured motorist coverage in place.

-Even if your state doesn’t require you to have uninsured motorist insurance, it’s worth considering for the peace of mind you’ll get knowing you’re fully protected behind the wheel.
+Even if your state doesn’t require you to have uninsured motorist insurance, it’s worth considering for the peace of mind you’ll get knowing your company vehicles are fully protected.

 Setting Up Uninsured Motorist Insurance Coverage

-Find an independent insurance agent today to discuss your needs and build the right auto insurance policy for you, and learn more about all the auto insurance coverage options available through Main Street America Insurance.
+Find an insurance agent today to discuss your needs and build the right commercial auto insurance policy for you.
+Make sure to also ask about Emergency Road Assistance, Hired Auto Physical Damage and Non Owned Liability coverages.